List of monorail systems: Proposed monorails

 Maglev proposals can be found on the list of maglev train proposals.

+Africa

+Algeria

+Proposals have been made in the city of Algiers in 2023, construction will start in early 2026.

+South Africa

+Several proposals have been made for a Monorail system in South Africa including one in Johannesburg metropolitan area, one in Durban and one in Cape Town.

 Americas

 Cayman Islands

 In 2022 a monorail was proposed by members of the public to the island administration that monorail could be a method to help with traffic problems gripping the U.K. Overseas Territory of the Cayman Islands.